 - LTC has a three-step Admissions/Enrollment collage application process for all students.
 Step One is to complete the admissions requirement to get accepted into the college.
 Step Two is to complete the class registration requirement to enroll into general education courses.
 Step Three is to complete the program requirements to be accepted into the Practical Nursing program.

 - It is mandatory that all of the Practical Nursing general education classes be completed prior to starting the core nursing classes.
 A grade of C or better is required in all classes, with the exception of Body Structure and Function; A grade of B or better is required.

 - LTC will take 16 Practical Nursing students one time per year (Summer only) via a Priority Enrollment process.

 Approx Cost Script Loading

 Want more information?

 This program is offered part-time in the evening.
-Most courses will be offered four nights a week (Monday-Thursday).
-Possible Saturday classes will be required.
-Classes on campus typically meet 5pm to 10pm and clinical courses anywhere between 2:30pm-10pm though times may vary.
+Courses could be offered four nights a week in the late afternoon/evenings and may include Fridays and/or Saturdays.
+Classes on campus typically meet 5pm to 10pm and clinical courses anywhere between 2:30pm -10pm though times may vary.

 2020-2021-PT-Practical-Nursing.pdfpdf - 178.45 KB